Researching Kent Ancestors

 An appointment is required to access the reading room.
 Particulars can be found at this link:

-The National Newspaper Library (Colindale) and the British Library, both of which are attached to the British Museum, are also examples of national libraries holding special collections.
-In the case of the National Newspaper Library the collection is focused on the newspapers that had been published throughout Great Britain.
+The former National Newspaper Library (at one time known as Colindale) was focused on the newspapers that had been published throughout Great Britain.
 Unfortunately, all early newspapers were lost during a fire.
-However, that library does have an almost complete collection of newspapers (some 10,000 issues) running from the mid-1700s to date.
-Colindale’s catalogue may be searched on-line at:
+However, the contents of that library containing some 10,000 issues and running from the mid-1700s to date, along with additional older newspapers, may be searched on-line at:

 Many metropolitan libraries throughout Great Britain have a special department known as the Local Studies Unit.
 These units operate much along the lines of American Town Historians for the object of the units is to collect, preserve and make available historical and genealogical information specific to their locale.
 Many Local Studies Units have prepared parish register maps and those in larger centres such as Liverpool have a citywide map showing and indexing the location of all churches and cemeteries within that city.
 Fees are payable to the Local Studies Unit but the value of the information they can provide to the British ancestor hunter is well worth the expense.